CDCgov/prime-reportstream/prime-router/docs/getting-started/Using-an-apple-silicon-mac.md

 ReportStream should continue to run after launching.
 A `ctrl-c` will kill the running ReportStream instance.
 For now, keep ReportStream running, open a new terminal session.

-### Step 6 - Seed the DB and Vault
+### Step 6 - Seed the Postgres DB and Vault
-To run tests, the Postgres DB and the vault need to be seeded with values.
+To run tests, the Postgres DB and the crendential vault need to be seeded with values.
 We will need to have ReportStream running for these steps to work (see previous steps).
-Again, we will use a Gradle task to do this step.
+Again, we will use a Gradle task to do these steps.

 ```bash
 gradle primeCLI --args "create-credential --type=UserPass --persist=DEFAULT-SFTP --user foo --pass pass"